 If the reporting procedures and timelines are not adhered to, the National Department of Public Works will NOT approve a disbursement in terms of the payment schedule within the planned timeframes.

-These reports are more fully explained below.
+These reports are more fully explained on the next page.

 Table 25: Consolidated view of Compliance Requirements